Niha-ha/Grade-calculator-in-Python/README.markdown

-# 🎓 Grade Calculator - Shine with Your Scores! 🎓
+# 🎓 Grade Calculator 🎓

 ## 🚀 Overview
 Welcome to the **Grade Calculator**!
-This awesome Python script (`grade_calculator.py`) transforms your scores into grades with ease.
+This awesome Python script (`Grade Calculator.py`) transforms your scores into grades with ease.
 Whether you're a student or a teacher, this tool is your go-to for quick and accurate grading. 🌟

 ## ✨ Features
 - Supports **both integer and floating-point scores** for flexibility.